Ant queens eat their own babies then recycle them to make new ones. Here's why

 black garden ant (Lasius niger)

-They're not alone: it may seem gruesome, but black garden ants are the only animals known to feed on their own species/Getty
+They're not alone: it may seem gruesome, but black garden ants aren't the only animals known to feed on their own species/Getty

 The queens may first try tending to the sick larvae rather than killing them, but when an individual can no longer be saved from dying, the queen’s behaviour changes.